{{ summaryTitle }}

 Post displacement

-The volume occupied by the post inside the concrete-filled height.
+The space occupied by the post inside the concrete-filled part of the hole.

-The concrete volume left after rounding exact bags up to whole bags.
+The extra mixed volume available after exact bags are rounded up to whole bags.